CooperLWang/home/index.md

 • Institute of Electrical and Electronic Engineers (IEEE) Communications Society
 – Member (No. 93947858), 2016 – Current.

-• Association for Computing Machinery (ACM)
-– Member (No. 9234001), 2017 – Current.

 • China Computer Federation (CCF)
 – Member (No. 58529M), 2016 – Current.